History News and Events 2019-20

 Winchester Heritage Open Days, 11-20 September

 This year, our annual participation in the Winchester Heritage Open Days was extra special: this time our contribution to this annual festival of local and regional history was led and coordinated by students on the MA Cultural Heritage and Resource Management (CHaRM), as part of their course.
 And with virtual being the new normal, students and academics rose to the challenge, with a wealth of podcasts, virtual walking tours, interviews and webinars.
-All virtual events have been recorded and will soon be made available online.

 Medieval Studies Days Virtual Mini Sessions, 9 and 18 September